 In addition, Acadian's operating team, together with the Manager, have a proven track record of completing strategic acquisitions of timberlands assets.
-Individuals retained by the Manager in delivering its services to Acadian have successfully completed several acquisitions, including the acquisition of the Maine Timberlands in April 2003 and the acquisition of 635,000 acres of timberlands in coastal British Columbia in May 2005.
+Individuals retained by the Manager in delivering its services to Acadian have successfully completed several acquisitions, including the acquisition of the Maine Timberlands in April 2003, the acquisition of 635,000 acres of timberlands in coastal British Columbia in May 2005, and an additional 588,000 acres in the Pacific Northwest in April 2007.